 HDR images are normally generated by combining multiple normal images of the same scene taken with different intensity levels, or as the result of creating a global illumination rendering.

-Now, let’s explore the 9 HDR tools at hand.
+Let’s explore the 10 HDR tools at hand.
 For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, a screenshot of the software in action, together with links to relevant resources.

 |HDR image file format and HDR utilities

 |Combine two or more raw images into a single raw